 The color of your tile isn't the only color decision you need to make for the project.
 You'll also need to choose a grout color to fill in the joints between the tiles.
 But the grout you see when you're working isn't always the final color you'll get.
 Will grout dry darker or lighter?
 It's usually lighter than what you see in the bucket due to the drying process.

-The grout you see when you're grouting tiles is usually not the grout you'll get.
 The most common tile grouts are made with Portland cement.
 Some are smooth and some contain sand.
 Smooth, unsanded grout is used to fill narrow seams, called grout lines, and sanded grout makes wider grout lines between floor tiles stronger.
-Both kinds of grout are mixed with water, which makes the grout appear darker.
+Both kinds of grout are mixed with water, which makes the grout appear darker while it's wet.
 As the water evaporates, the grout returns to its natural color, which is the color of the dry powder before it was mixed.

 Don't Trust the Color Swatch